 Thank you for your interest in a Weber State University EMS program.
 Although our core focus is Paramedic, we also offer EMT, Advanced EMT, (through Davis Area Technology College) and selected continuing education courses in Distance/Rural Paramedic, Emergency Medical Responder, Tactical EMS and Specialty Care Transport.

 We are proud of the fact that our paramedic program has been nationally accredited by CAAHEP for more than 25 years, making it the first accredited paramedic program in Utah and one of the first in the nation.
 Our first attempt pass rate on the National Registry Certification Exam is 97%, significantly better than the national average of 69%.
 Our faculty is made up of National Registry Paramedics possessing bachelors and masters degrees.
-The faculty's emergency medicine experience totals over a century.
+The faculty's emergency medicine experience totals nearly a century.

 Paramedics of this decade are increasingly gaining responsibility in areas other than traditional incident/scene and ambulance/transport, working in occupational health, emergency departments and urgent treatment centers.
 Because the paramedic of today is expected to be a "health care professional," the successful completion of the designated prerequisites is extremely important in preparing you for a rigorous sequence of paramedic education.